eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 Long story short, I found the mapping by looking at the ”FrequencyVector” where I knew that the frequency values are always increasing and by splitting the characters into rows, a clear pattern emerged.

-Just to mention it, here is the base85 mapping used:
+Just to mention it after all the time I spend to find it, here is the base85 mapping used:
 ```
 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!#$`()*+-/:;=?@[]^_{|}~
 ```